 The governing body cannot delegate overall responsibility for the academy trust's funds.
 However, it must approve a written scheme of delegation of financial powers that maintains robust internal controls.
-This is contained in the detailed section below.
+The scheme of delegation should be reviewed annually, and at the next available governing body meeting when there has been a change in trust management or organisational structure that would impact the effectiveness of any existing scheme of delegation.